 Your program provides you with the opportunity to develop and refine your teaching skills in a supportive, real-world classroom environment during the practicum.
 You also have the opportunity to demonstrate the following Five Core Propositions outlined by the National Board for Professional Teaching Standards (NBPTS) relating to what Teachers Should Know and Be Able to Do:

-Once you receive approval for your clinical supervisor and Student Application, you may begin your practicum.
-The clinical supervisor and host teacher provide regular, detailed feedback regarding your teaching performance and mastery of the following WGU teaching competencies and Teaching English to Speakers of Other Languages (TESOL) Standards:
+The clinical supervisor will provide regular, detailed feedback regarding your teaching performance and mastery of the following WGU teaching competencies and Teaching English to Speakers of Other Languages (TESOL) Standards (opens new window):